pcorey/pcorey.github.io/_posts/2016-10-10-how-to-safely-store-application-links.markdown

 ---
 layout: post
 title:  "How to Safely Store Application Links"
-description: "Does your application give users the ability to link to arbitray external URLs?
+excerpt: "Does your application give users the ability to link to arbitray external URLs?
 You may be exposing your users to an unnecessary vulnerability."
 author: "Pete Corey"
 date:   2016-10-10
 tags: ["Javascript", "Meteor", "Security"]